International-Data-Spaces-Association/IDSA-Rulebook/114_Creating_a_data_space.md

     - **Technical component requirements:** The required interfaces, protocols, and implementations (for example, software agent capabilities) necessary to interact with the data space.

-    - **Participant registry:** If a participant registry is required; the location and format of the participant registry or discovery endpoints, and which attributes are published for discovery versus private ones accessible only to existing members.
+    - **Participant discovery and self-description endpoints:** If participant discovery is required, define the location and format of discovery endpoints and self-description publication, and which attributes are public versus private and only accessible to existing members.

     - **Registration service and related workflows:** The documented workflow to request membership, the validation procedures used to determine compliance with membership requirements, the process for issuance of membership credentials, and the rules and procedures to revoke credentials when necessary.